 Now that our American neighbours have gradually taken up craft brewing and no longer rely on astoundingly crappy mass-produced beer, a quick run down the I-5 allows Canuck Nation to get in a worthwhile (and relatively cheap) road trip to watch their beloved ‘Nucks.

 Shutting Gary Bettman up would be nice for Canucks fans as well.

-(It is also much less expensive than mortgaging your first born trying to get tickets to Rogers Arena).
+(It is also much less expensive than mortgaging your first born trying to get tickets to Rogers Arena).3.
+An upgrade

 A Seattle franchise would be the first true top tier pro hockey in the Emerald City, providing a nice upgrade from the major junior Seattle Thunderbirds.

-This would also rekindle a nice warm perspective for jaded Canucks fans, who express their frustration at times with the current talented edition of the team, but who have forgotten our own upgrade from the equally amateurish Canucks group of the late 80’s and early 90’s.
+This would also rekindle a nice warm perspective for jaded Canucks fans, who express their frustration at times with the current talented edition of the team, but who have forgotten our own upgrade from the equally amateurish Canucks group of the late 80’s and early 90’s.4.
+Not so fast!

 Though the Seattle Metropolitans did manage to win the Stanley Cup in 1917, the early rivalry bragging rights still go to the Millionaires of Vancouver who did it first in 1915.

 Take that you Starbucks guzzling southerners!

 A new Seattle team most likely involves the relocation of a current team, which according to much rumour would point to the Phoenix Coyotes moving north.